NapsterNPT/Custom-Browser-Homepage/README.md

 - make it easier to customize it.
 (Do I know how?
 Ofc not 🔥🔥)
 - Change all the CSS classes from Italian to English

-Pls leave the trademark at the bottom (it's so little and cute) if you use it.
-Thank.,